enriqueescobar-it/Kinito.Finance/AlgorithmicTradingAndQuantitativeAnalysis/README.md

 Many false positives on sideways market, to be used with others

 Typical made by 3 periods:
-- 12 Slow Moving Averga
+- 12 Slow Moving Average
 - 26 Fast Moving Average
 - 9 Signal